ChristopherOrner/occupancy-modeling/README.md

 # Occupancy Modeling
-This occupancy model was performed for my senior honors in the Bartolome Lab at UC Berkeley under Felix Ratcliff.
-The occupancy model predicts the probability a species inhabits a site based off of it ecosystem variables, like temperature, precipitation, and vegetation coverage.
+This occupancy model was performed for my senior honors thesis in the Bartolome Lab at UC Berkeley under Felix Ratcliff.
+The occupancy model predicts the probability a species inhabits a site based off of the site's ecosystem variables, like temperature, precipitation, and vegetation coverage.

 # Requirements
 The occupancy model I used comes from the "unmarked" package in R. The analysis is scripted to be run in RStudio.